freezer333/nodecpp-demo/streaming/readme.md

 When you download the code, the `/dist` directory contains all you need to create a new addon.
 To build an addon, you need to setup (probably in a seperate directory) a `binding.gyp` file, a `package.json` file, and whatever C++ source files you'll need for your addon.

 ### Setup binding.gyp
-Your `binding.gyp` file is the input to the build process, its necessary whenever you are creating C++ addons.
+Your `binding.gyp` file is the input to the build process, it's necessary whenever you are creating C++ addons.
 To use the SDK, you need to make sure you (at a minimum) add the necessary information so `node-gyp` can find the `/dist` directory with the SDK's header file and so it can use `NAN`.
 In addition, you'll probably want to enable C++11 at least.

 ```js
 {